Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 Conclusion

-Leash encounters don't have to be a daily ordeal.
-With training, structure, and patience, every dog can learn to walk past other dogs calmly and in a controlled manner – whether as a puppy or already with a "backpack."
-And if there's an occasional clash, it's not the end of the world.
-The important thing is that you stick with it – your dog continues to learn every day.
+Leash encounters don't have to be a daily gauntlet.
+With training, structure, and patience, any dog can learn to walk past other dogs calmly and controlled – whether as a puppy or with "baggage".
+And if things flare up occasionally, it's not the end of the world.
+The important thing is to keep at it – your dog continues to learn every day.

-Goal: Your dog learns to look at you instead of the trigger when he sees another dog.
+Goal: Your dog learns to look at you instead of the trigger when spotting another dog.

-• Practice first without distractions: Say “Look” and reward every eye contact.
+• Practice first without distractions: Say "Watch" and reward every eye contact.

 • Increase slowly: Practice at a greater distance from other dogs.